Learn the Time to Learn: Replay Scheduling in Continual Learning: Introduction

 \section{Introduction}

-Many organizations deploying machine learning systems receive large volumes of data daily~\cite{bailis2017macrobase, hazelwood2018applied}.
+Many organizations deploying machine learning systems receive large volumes of data daily~\citep{bailis2017macrobase, hazelwood2018applied}.
 Although all historical data are stored in the cloud in practice, retraining machine learning systems on a daily basis is prohibitive both in time and cost.
 In this setting, the systems often need to continuously adapt to new tasks while retaining the previously learned abilities.
-Continual learning (CL) methods~\cite{delange2021continual, parisi2019continual} address this challenge where, in particular, replay methods~\cite{chaudhry2019tiny, hayes2020remind} have shown to be very effective in achieving great prediction performance.
+Continual learning (CL) methods~\citep{delange2021continual, parisi2019continual} address this challenge where, in particular, replay methods~\citep{chaudhry2019tiny, hayes2020remind} have shown to be effective in achieving great prediction performance.
 Replay methods mitigate catastrophic forgetting by revisiting a small set of samples, which is feasible to process compared to the size of the historical data.
 In the traditional CL literature, replay memories are limited due to the assumption that historical data are not available.
-In the real-world setting where historical data are in fact always available, the requirement of small memory remains due to processing time and cost issues.
+In real-world settings where historical data are always available, the requirement of small memories remains due to processing time and cost issues.

-Recent research on replay-based CL has focused on the quality of memory samples ~\cite{aljundi2019gradient, borsos2020coresets, chaudhry2019tiny, chrysakis2020online, nguyen2017variational, rebuffi2017icarl, yoon2021online} or data compression to increase the memory capacity~\cite{hayes2020remind, iscen2020memory, pellegrini2019latent}.
+Recent research on replay-based CL has focused on the quality of memory samples ~\citep{aljundi2019gradient, chaudhry2019tiny, nguyen2018variational, rebuffi2017icarl, yoon2021online} or data compression to increase the memory capacity~\citep{hayes2020remind, pellegrini2019latent}.
 Most previous methods allocate equal memory storage space for samples from old tasks, and replay the whole memory to mitigate catastrophic forgetting.
 However, in life-long learning settings, this simple strategy would be inefficient as the memory must store a large number of tasks.
-Furthermore, uniform selection policy of samples to revisit is commonly used which ignores the time of which tasks to learn again.
-This stands in contrast to human learning where education methods focus on scheduling of learning and rehearsal of previous learned knowledge.
-For example, spaced repetition~\cite{dempster1989spacing, ebbinghaus2013memory, landauer1978optimum}, where the time interval between rehearsal increases, has been shown to enhance memory retention.
+Furthermore, the commonly used uniform selection policy of samples to replay ignores the time of which tasks to learn again.
+This stands in contrast to human learning where education methods focus on scheduling of learning new tasks and rehearsal of previous learned knowledge.
+For example, spaced repetition~\citep{dempster1989spacing, ebbinghaus2013memory, landauer1978optimum}, where the time interval between rehearsal increases, has been shown to enhance memory retention over uniform rehearsal.